What does competitive salary actually mean?

 Why do employers list salary as competitive?

-Employers use competitive salary for a number of different reasons.
+Employers use competitive salaries for a number of different reasons.

-Firstly, they may want to allow room for negotiation – and deciding on a set figure from the outset doesn’t allow cooperative input from both sides.
-The salary they eventually decide on will then depend on the candidate’s expectations and/or experience level.
+• They may want to allow room for negotiation – and deciding on a set figure from the outset doesn’t allow cooperative input from both sides.
+The salary they eventually decide on will then depend on your expectations and experience level.

-Secondly, salary information is often confidential – and isn’t something that’s openly discussed within workplaces as part of their company policy.
-Leaving it out of a job advert is a way of keeping this information private to everyone except the successful candidate.
+• Salary information is often confidential – and isn’t something that’s openly discussed within workplaces as part of their company policy.
+Leaving it out of a job advert is a way of keeping this information private to everyone except the successful applicant.

-Finally, many employers are keen on filtering out those who are only in it for the money.
-Listing a salary as competitive allows them to only target candidates more interested in the job and the organisation than a lucrative pay and benefits package.
+• Many employers are keen on filtering out those who are only in it for the money.
+Listing a salary as competitive allows them to only target people more interested in the job and the organisation than a lucrative pay and benefits package.

 When can I ask about salary if it’s listed as competitive?